sjpierce/SAWpaper/README.md

 ## Task List

--   Add disclaimer text regarding our results not being the official position of the funder?
--   Add more details about downloading and installing the repository.
+-   Add new script to import data from SPSS files.
+-   Add a script to generate dataset documentation, possibly via the codebook package.
 -   Update the data documentation to point toward the published data archive at ICPSR.
+-   Update `inst/SAW_Paper_Spanish_Analysis.Rmd` to:
--   Update `inst/SAW_Paper_Spanish_Analysis.Rmd` to integrate code from Xiaowan’s file `CRM_Spanish_2020-2-3.Rmd`.
+    -   Integrate code from Xiaowan’s file `CRM_Spanish_2020-2-3.Rmd`?
+    -   Read data from imported .RData file rather than CSV files.
 -   Copy Xiaowan’s custom functions from `CRM_Spanish_2020-2-3.Rmd` into R scripts under `R/` folder and add roxygen documentation to generate help file.